 Hormonal treatment may involve taking birth control patches or pills.
-These medications contain estrogen, progesterone, or both and prevent the buildup of endometrial tissue.
+These medications contain estrogen, progesterone, or both, and help prevent the buildup of endometrial-like tissue.
 They may also shrink the growth on the bowel.

-In other cases, a doctor may prescribe gonadotropin-releasing hormone, which prevents ovulation and the growth of the endometrial tissue.
+In other cases, a doctor may prescribe gonadotropin-releasing hormone, which prevents ovulation and the growth of the endometrial-like tissue.

-The symptoms might return once a person stops taking the hormones.
+The symptoms might return if a person stops taking the hormones.

-In severe cases, a surgeon may remove a portion of the intestine that has endometrial tissue before reattaching the remaining sections of the bowels.
+In severe cases, a surgeon may remove a portion of the intestine that has endometrial-like tissue before reattaching the remaining sections of the bowels.
 The medical term for this is segmental resection.

 There is no conclusive evidence that a specific diet can ease symptoms of bowel endometriosis.

-Some studies suggest that eating fruits and vegetables has links to fewer endometriosis symptoms.
+Some studies suggest that eating fruits and vegetables links to fewer endometriosis symptoms.

 For example, a 2018 study looked at 70,835 premenopausal women.
-The results indicated that women who ate one or more servings of citrus fruits daily had a 22 percent lower risk of developing endometriosis than women who consumed fewer citrus fruits.
-The study did not look at bowel endometriosis specifically, however.
+The results indicated that those who ate one or more servings of citrus fruits daily had a 22% lower risk of developing endometriosis than those who ate fewer citrus fruits.
+However, the study did not look at bowel endometriosis specifically.